GavinHungaski/MTGDeckManager/README.md

 ## Live Demo

-The app is deployed and live on Railway:
+The app is deployed and live:

 **https://artificealley.cloud**